lancer1911/msword-Azure-tts/README.md

 [中文版本](./README-zh.md)

 This Python script converts a Microsoft Word document (`.docx`) into an MP3 audio file using Azure Cognitive Services Text-to-Speech API.
+It now supports conversion of long documents, overcoming the 10-minute limit of Azure TTS API by splitting the text and combining the resulting audio files.

 ## Prerequisites